Reading time: 3 minutes

 Jasper de Vries PhD

-assistant lecturer in the department of Strategic Communication at Wageningen University & Research.
+Assistant professor Strategic Communication at Wageningen University & Research